 Parameter Description Split using Specifies how to split the existing name into parts. • You can use only one of the three options at a time (you cannot combine the chopping methods) For detailed explanation of split methods please look below at the split options explained section.
-Right-to-left If selected, the numbering starts from right. • The characters of the original names are counted from right (the count begins with 1) • The chopped parts will also be numbered from right (\$1, \$2, etc.) + Adds a sequence between two delimiter entries, to separates them.
-(You can directly type the sequence instead of clicking on this button.).
-New pattern How to compose the new name from the parts created from the original name (see above).
-You can add meta tags and literal text wherever you want. • \$0 refers to the whole original name.
-This allows you to quickly compose a new name by inserting a string at the beginning and/or end. 🌠 Insert Meta Tag Click the button to see a list of meta-tags.
+Right-to-left If selected, the numbering starts from right. • The characters of the original names are counted from right (the count begins with 1) • The chopped parts will also be numbered from right (\$1, \$2, etc.) + Add a separator for additional delimiters.
+The separator is a "I" (vertical pipe) character, which can also be entered manually.
+New pattern How to compose the new name from the parts created from the original name (see above). • You can add meta tags and literal text wherever you want. • \$0 refers to the whole original name.
+This allows you to quickly compose a new name by inserting a string at the beginning and/or end. 🖸 Insert Meta Tag Click the button to see a list of meta-tags.
 Select any meta tag to insert it in the new name template.